YeisonAndreyLiCe/portfolio/src/blog/concurrency-and-multithreading.md

 1. **Deadlocks**: If multiple threads are trying to access the same resource at the same time, it can lead to deadlocks.
-2. **Infinite Loops**: Poorly designed concurrency logic can cause infinite loops if there’s no way for threads to exit gracefully.
+2. **Infinite Loops**: Poorly designed concurrency logic can cause infinite loops if there's no way for threads to exit gracefully.
 3. **Context Switching**: In multithreaded environments, switching between threads (context switching) can introduce overhead, especially in languages that are not thread-safe by design.